samdoesnerdstuff/lambda/README.md

 This language has been heavily inspired by languages like Lua, C and type-strict languages.

-## Who is Lambda *for?*

-Lambda is for the developer who just wants a language that's very fast to write, can handle its own memory and just *works* for general purpose development.
-Lambda was not designed with one specific paradigm in mind 24/7, it was designed to be a strongly typed language that almost anybody can pick up and learn in a few weeks, like Python!

 ## What makes Lambda different?

 Lambda is unlike any language in its ecosystem.
 Designed to be elegant, expressive, and powerful.
 It brings together the compiled performance of native applications with the DX and the rapid prototyping of Lua.
 Its strong type system is derived from languages like C++ and Java where types are always required.
 Its OOP model is directly based off of Python's OOP systems.